Zardes to the rescue! USMNT survives Qatar scrap to reach Gold Cup final

 Gyasi Zardes might not be the perfect all-around player, but he cannot be accused of failing to produce goals as he's matured in his late-20s, and on Thursday night, he provided yet another crucial finish to bail out the U.S. men's national team.

-The 29-year-old, so often criticized for other aspects of his game, scored the Gold Cup semi-final winner for the USMNT after 85 minutes of rope-a-dope soccer in a 1-0 victory that ended Qatar's Cinderella run as CONCACAF visitors.
+The 29-year-old, so often criticized for other aspects of his game, scored the Gold Cup semi-final winner for the USMNT after 85 minutes to earn a 1-0 victory and end Qatar's Cinderella run as CONCACAF visitors.

-Qatar was, in many ways, the better team, creating more goalscoring opportunities.
-The 2022 World Cup hosts probably deserved at least a goal or two, but such a breakthrough never materialized.
+Qatar was, in many ways, the better team, and the 2022 World Cup hosts probably deserved at least a goal or two having created the better opportunities.
+However, with the match in the balance, Zardes popped up to do what he seemingly always does to provide the go-ahead finish.

 Editors' Picks